-In layman’s terms, 5G is an improved network technology with exponentially higher speeds than 4G and very low communication delay, also known as latency.
-Just like previous cellular technology, 5G uses radio frequencies to send and receive data (including voice, texting, and data use) through cellular towers or cellular sites.
+Put simply, 5G is an improved network technology with much higher speeds than 4G and very low communication delay, also known as latency.
+Just like previous cellular technology, 5G uses radio frequencies to send and receive data (including voice, texting, and internet data) through cellular towers or cellular sites.

 - Faster speeds

 - Improved network reliability